Misumi USA: Environmental and social contributions

 Misumi's products are compliant with the European Union’s RoHS Directive, restricting the use of hazardous substances.
 As innovations in green production, Misumi has developed equipment cables with superior oil and heat resistance, as well as combined terminal blocks and components.
 As part of a green procurement initiative, Misumi also mandates that its suppliers comply with a strict set of guidelines, including a chemical substances survey and report.
 In January 2014, MISUMI embarked on an initiative to enhance workplace safety by introducing a new nitrogen gas spring to the North American market.

-Misumi offers a University Partnership program which provides discounts and sponsorships to students in the United States and Canada for senior design and competition projects.
-This program began in 2012 and is currently active in over 50 colleges and universities.

-Beginning in 2016, Misumi became a Silver Level Supplier for FIRST Robotics, an international high school robotics competition.